 The Original Bungunyah Homestead

 Bungunyah Apartments are located on a historical property of 2 acres.
 The original homestead is located at the rear of the property and though privately owned it is an integral part of Croydon and Bungunyah’s history.
 The current owners of Bungunyah ‘The Kos’s’ opened Bungunyah Apartments 7 years ago but intend to handover the management of Bungunyah to Australian Home Away a family owned business with 25 years experience in property management from 1st August 2013.
 The change in management of Bungunyah will not alter the quality of accommodation or gardens as the Kos’s will continue to play an integral part as owners overseeing the standard and maintenance of properties is of a high standard.

 The beautiful gardens and seclusion of Bungunyah will continue to be a draw card for guests as it has done over past years and guarantees to provide delightful and affordable accommodation for businesses, couples and families.
-The previous 3 night minimum stay will increase to 7 nights after 1st August but stays of less than 7 nights may be available to fill in gaps.
 Please contact us for further information or go to our booking page.

 Bungunyah: An historical property, circa 1880

 Bungunyah Apartments are located on a historical property of 2 acres.
 The original homestead is located at the rear of the property, though privately owned it is an integral part of Croydon and Bungunyah’s history.

 Bungunyah Homestead 2015

 The homestead of ‘Bungunyah’ was initially used as a horse stud, and has a history of three owners including the current owners, who restored the homestead to its former splendour in 1980.
 Bungunyah (‘Lost Shelter’) was named by the first colonial settlers in honour of the local indigenous people.